o1-labs/proof-systems/book/src/pickles/accumulation.md

 </figcaption>
 </figure>

-Note that the new proof contains the accumulators of the "input" proofs even though the proofs themselves are part of the witness.
+Note that the new proof contains the (single) accumulator of each "input" proof, even though the proofs themselves are part of the witness: this is because verifying each input proof results in an accumulator (which could then be checked directly -- however this is expensive): the "result" of verifying a proof is an accumulator (instance of $\relAcc$) -- which can be verified directly or further "accumulated".

 These accumulators are the `RecursionChallenge` structs included in a Kimchi proof.
 The verifier check the PlonK proof (which proves accumulation for each "input proof"), this results in some number of polynomial relations, these are combined with the accumulators for the "input" proofs to produce the new accumulator.